 Despite these findings, experts emphasize the overall rarity of NAION and advise patients to consult their healthcare providers about potential risks.
 Immediate medical attention is recommended for users experiencing sudden vision changes.

-Weight Loss Lawsuit Updates
+Weight Loss Drug Lawsuit Updates

 - Semaglutide Side Effects: Personal Stories and Legal Action (10/7/2024)